TAICO-Dialogue

 Goals of the Workshop

-The purpose of the workshop is to start a policy-oriented dialogue of how we envision the future of teaching with AI in schools, universities and training organisation with a specific focus on the role of teachers.
-The workshop will explore the potential impact of AI on future teaching tasks – their replacement, complementarity or augmentation – and what this will mean for teachers’ knowledge and skills and the teaching profession more broadly.
+The purpose of the workshop was to start a policy-oriented dialogue on how we envision the future of teaching with AI in schools, universities, and training organisations, with a specific focus on the role of teachers.
+The workshop explored the potential impact of AI on future teaching tasks — its replacement, complementarity, or augmentation — and what this will mean for teachers’ knowledge and skills, as well as the teaching profession more broadly.

-The workshop will use different methods applying dialogue and foresight to discuss the latest research in the area, and to discuss what impact AI could have for the future of education, the teaching profession and the professional development of teachers.
-We will make first steps in deriving themes for future policy recommendation.
-The workshop will kick-start a yearlong series of similar events throughout Europe, summarize the results and return for a reflection to EC-TEL 2026.
+The workshop used different methods applying dialogue and foresight to discuss the latest research in the area, and to discuss what impact AI could have for the future of education, the teaching profession, and the professional development of teachers.
+We made the first steps in deriving themes for future policy recommendations.
+The workshop was a kick-start for a year-long series of similar events throughout Europe.
+The results will be reflected when we return to EC-TEL in 2026.

 AI is now at the center of much of the debates around education and the future of education is once again under scrutiny.
 There is an urgent need to contribute to this debate in an evidence-based way that transcends the hype and horror scenarios.
 For this, researchers in educational technology, technology-enhanced learning, learning analytics and AI in education need to provide a strong voice.
 At the same time, it is known that researchers often do not communicate in a way that is directly relevant for policy makers and practitioners.
 The dialogue lab at ECTEL should provide a first opportunity to refine those messages together with policy experts and practitioners.